sinch/rtc-reference-applications/android/README.md

 # Set up

 #### 1. Create configuration file
 To communicate with Sinch API you must include your application specific authorization settings (key and secret).
-In order to do this, check config.json file located in app/src/main/assets folder and fill it with these values copied from Sinch portal website of your application:
+In order to do this, check config.json file located in app/src/main/assets folder and fill it with these values copied from Sinch Dashboard website of your application:

 ![config.json](docs/img/conf_loc.png).